smithWEBtek/archived--music-studio1/notes.md

 NICE TO HAVES------------------------------------------------------
 []  show student
-  []  should have complete list of lessons and resources assigned []  should have a chart showing practice progress on assigned resources []  should have a way to submit new resource ideas back to the teacher, favorite tunes []  should have a student practice log
+  [x]  should have complete list of lessons and resources assigned []  should have a chart showing practice progress on assigned resources []  practicing via MIDI keyboard, could track how many times a student has played a piece and how accurate they did it []  should have a way to submit new notes back to the teacher, favorite tunes, PracticeLog object will hold this

 []  show resource
   [X]  should be more elaborate view of resource